mpadge/typetracer/README.md

     }
     inject_tracer (f, .GlobalEnv)

-Calls to the function, `f`, will then traces each parameter of the function, currently extracting (for purposes of demonstration only) values for `storage.type` and `length`.
+Calls to the function, `f`, will then trace each parameter of the function.
+The current demonstration-only version extracts values for `storage.type` and `length`.
 These values can be accessed with the `load_traces` function.

     val <- f (x = 1:2, y = 3:4 + 0.)
     load_traces ()